XinranTaoAngela/web-app-exercise/README.md

 A little exercise to build a web application following an agile development process.
 See the [instructions](instructions.md) for more detail.

+# Instructions on how to run:
+- Ensure mongo is downloaded on your local machine
+- install pymongo, flask
+- run db_test.py to populate the database
+- run app.py to view the flask app

 ## Product vision statement

 Our vision is to revolutionize the way travelers experience the world, by providing a personalized and seamless travel planning experience.